-Life of the Law is a new and unique radio and multimedia project that explores the relationship of law to the experience and meaning of American society and culture.
-Life of the Law seeks to engage the listener’s imagination through sound-rich narrative storytelling, penetrating journalism, and thoughtful analysis on a variety of relevant subjects over multiple platforms, including broadcast radio, podcasts, blogs, an interactive website and social media.
+Life of the Law explores the relationship of law to American society and culture, reaching into the parallel worlds of scholars and journalists, engaging the listener’s imagination through sound-rich narrative storytelling, and presenting investigative reporting and thoughtful analysis over multiple platforms, including broadcast radio, a podcast, a blog, and live events.

 In addition to her work on Life of the Law, Heffernan is a producer for Chicago Public Media/WBEZ’s in-depth reporting project Front and Center, where she has reported on everything from tribal fishing rights to the validity of GED testing.
 Prior to working at Chicago Public Media/WBEZ, Heffernan was a Open Society Foundation Media Fellow.

 Nancy Mullane develops, reports, and produces feature stories for Public Radio International’s This American Life, National Public Radio and the NPR affiliate KALW News-Crosscurrents in San Francisco.
 In 2012 her first non-fiction book, Life After Murder: Five Men In Search of Redemption was published by Public Affairs.
+In 2013 it won the National Council on Crime and Delinquency’s, Media for a Just Society Annual Book Award.
 She is a member of the Society for Professional Journalists, the Association of Independents in Radio, and the International Women’s Media Foundation.
 In 2011, Nancy was the recipient of a National Edward R. Murrow Award.

 Mary Adkins, LIVE LAW Producer and Blog Director